 The United States has a lot of problems.
 On occasion, someone might have a bright idea on how to solve those problems.
-This book, asserting it can fix all America’s problems, the GOP needs to offer an agenda that would help a pan-ethnic working class.
+The book asserting it can fix all America’s problems is Grand New Party: How Republicans can win the working class and save the American Dream by Ross Douthat and Reihan Salam.
+The main idea of Grand New Party is for the GOP to offer an agenda that would help a pan-ethnic working class.

 Unfortunately, it seems that the people most in need of reading this book have not done so.
 Arizona attempted to solve its immigration problem in the most nativist way possible, alienating the emergent Latin American cohort.
 Republicans in Congress are defending the ecocidal terrorism and corporate incompetence of British Petroleum, meanwhile blaming regulation as the culprit.
 (As if the United States political system has had no relationship with Big Oil.)
 Meanwhile the Family Values ethos wanes amidst the sexual hypocrisy of George Rekers, Ted Haggard, Mark Foley, and Michael Steele.
 Clearly, the GOP is in need of some serious ideological triage.
 Then again, when the car’s totaled, you aren’t going to waste your time debating trim color.

 The book was a concise history of modern conservatism’s failures and both tactical and strategic solutions to those failures.
 The title suggests the solutions lie with the working class (read: non-college—educated) and given the pithy name “Sam’s Club voters.”
 This is classic conservative damage control, offering a plainspoken wake-up call to those fed up with government bureaucracy, corporate malfeasance, and moral decline.
 The solutions to these problems that range from tax reform to solutions that are more radical stem from a libertarian ethos.
 Self-reliance is a term that gets bandied about a lot, stemming from a frontier mythos and macho posturing.